front-commerce/developers.front-commerce.com/source/docs/advanced/features/advanced-external-logins.md

   * The provider's own config
   * The shop and the callback URLs

-`LoginProviderBase` is a simple implementation of the `LoginProviderInerface` that has the constructor (see below for signature) and the `loginCallbackMiddleware` implemented.
+`LoginProviderBase` is a simple implementation of the `LoginProviderInterface` that has the constructor (see below for signature) and the `loginCallbackMiddleware` implemented.

 ```
   constructor(externalLoginHandler, providerConfig, { shopUrl, callbackUrl }) {